Phytochemistry: Glycosides

 Anthraquinone glycosides are found in senna, rhubarb, and Aloe.

 The cardiac glycosides are phytochemicals from plants including foxglove and lily of the valley.
 They include digoxin and digitoxin which act as diuretics.

 Polyphenols

 Polyphenols of several classes are widespread in plants, including anthocyanins, phytoestrogens, and tannins.
+Polyphenols are secondary metabolites produced by almost every part of plants, including fruits, flowers, leaves and bark.

 Terpenes

 Terpenes and terpenoids of many kinds are found in resinous plants such as the conifers.
 They are aromatic and serve to repel herbivores.
 Their scent makes them useful in essential oils, whether for perfumes such as rose and lavender, or for aromatherapy.
 Some have had medicinal uses: thymol is an antiseptic and was once used as a vermifuge (anti-worm medicine).

 Genetics

 Contrary to bacteria and fungi, most plant metabolic pathways are not grouped into biosynthetic gene clusters, but instead are scattered as individual genes.
 Some exceptions have been discovered: steroidal glycoalkaloids in Solanum, polyketides in Pooideae, benzoxazinoids in Zea mays, triterpenes in Avena sativa, Cucurbitaceae, Arabidopsis, and momilactone diterpenes in Oryza sativa.